Samuel-Saturno/Samuel-Saturno/README.md

 ### Hello there 👋
 I'm Samuel Saturno!
 One of my favorites things is programing and learn more about it.
-I'm studying Information Technology at UFERSA
+I'm studying Information Technology at UFERSA, and my GitHub contains some study projects.

 ### Hobbies:
 + ⚽ Football